-10) Resultating the location of sourcies and developments which may result 29-21-101.
+29-21-101.
 Conservation trust funds.
-(1) As used in this article, unless the context otherwise requires: - (a) "County" includes a city and county.(b) "Eligible entity" means a county, municipality, or special district which has created a conservation trust fund pursuant to this section and which has certified to the department of local affairs that it has created such fund. - "Interests in land and water" means any and all rights and interests in land or water, or both, including fee interests and less than full fee interests
+(1) As used in this article, unless the context otherwise requires:

+(a) "County" includes a city and county.

+(b) "Eligible entity" means a county, municipality, or special district which has created a conservation trust fund pursuant to this section and which has certified to the department of local affairs that it has created such fund.

-(d) The names of school districts, if any which the state treasurer pursuant to district and the state treasurer pursuant to district and the state treasurer pursuant to district and the state treasurer pursuant to district any which is district and the state treasurer pursuant to district any which is district and the state treasurer pursuant treasurer pursuan
+(c) "Interests in land and water" means any and all rights and interests in land or water, or both, including fee interests and less than full fee interests (d) The names of school districts, if any which it the state treasurer pursuant to the graph (f) of the state treasurer pursuant to the state treasurer pursua